 Proponents of noneconomic claims argue that courts should grant these awards as recognition of the special relationship between people and pets.
 Organizations such as the Animal Legal Defense Fund, which filed an amicus brief on behalf of the plaintiffs, say current animal law is antiquated because it treats pets as property and fails to account for the animal's emotional value to its owner.

-The lawsuit was brought by Robert and Susan Goodby, who were having their two cats treated for hypertension in December 2002 (see JAVMA, May 15, 2008, page 1439).
+The lawsuit was brought by Robert and Susan Goodby, who were having their two cats treated for hypertension in December 2002 (see JAVMA, May 15, 2008).
 Amlodopine chew tabs prescribed by the veterinarians were allegedly dispensed by a veterinary pharmacy at a much higher concentration than the labeled dosage, which the Goodbys say caused the cats' deaths.

 The Goodbys sued the veterinarians and the compounding pharmacy in 2005, claiming breach of contract and negligence in addition to loss of companionship and society, severe emotional distress, and negligent infliction of emotional distress.